yuyuan12138/MethFinder/README.md

 ### View Result

 After training, there will generate a file `results.csv` which you can see the best performance in ACC, SN, SP, AUC, MCC and F1-Score that also printed on your console.
 Meanwhile, you can see the best trained-model in a folder **models**.

+## TODO

+Here is something should be upgraded.

+- [ ] Add article link and weblink.
+- [ ] Commit drawing functions.